SebDufresne/funkyBunny/docs/dev_diary.md

 On a side note, I've decided to take my time and enjoy this project, so I might revisit the idea of including extra stretch goals I had set aside.

 !['Layout first draft'](https://github.com/SebDufresne/funkyBunny/blob/master/docs/planning/layout-2019-08-02.png)

+### Laundromat coding - 2019-08-03

+#### (09h32)

+Putting the final touches to the defaults settings and gameState object.
+Most of it was thought of months ago, but still feels like the directory structure could/should be improved on.
+That's a minor refactoring I'll push down the road, once there's more code, it'll be easier to see how to structure it.
+Also of consideration, I'm designing from the ground up for multiple Ai support and multiple players, but at this point, I haven't planned to design for various AI levels simultaneously.
+Well, now that I've thought about it, may very well do, we'll see, if this happens, if I do, it'll be in the gameState structure.

+I've also decided to store the "Hits" values in two different formats.
+I was concerned for data duplication, but the needs are so different that it seems like the best way to do it.
+Basically, I'll create a matrix for the AI, it'll greatly simplify the "search for the best move" process.
+I won't, however, go as deep as to calculate a presence ratio for each possible outcome, though I'll keep that idea in the back of my mind, could be an extension of hard.
+(Let's say you hit a square in the middle of the garden Is there even a ratio of probability for the presence of a carrot, or is it 25% for each direction?
+That ratio could definitely be influenced by the remaining carrots, but...
+Anyhow, we'll put more thought into that once everything else has been done.)